Management Discussion and Analysis Report

 Poland

-Nordic countries (Denmark, Norway, Sweden, Finland)
+Nordic countries (Norway, Sweden and Finland)

 Baltic countries

-Western Europe (France, Germany, the Netherlands, Belgium)
+Western Europe (France, Germany, the Netherlands, and Belgium)

 Key Industries